Christian Mergenthaler: Early life

-Nazi Germany
+Career in Nazi Germany

-After the "landslide victory" of the Nazi party in the German National elections of 1932, Mergenthaler was elected President of the Württemberg Landtag (State Parliament).
-In 1933, he also became Ministerpräsident and Culture Minister.
-However, because Hitler appointed his rival Wilhelm Murr to the newly created position of Württemberg Reichsstatthalter (Reich Governor), the functions of State President and the Landtag lost their importance.
-Mergenthaler's position of Culture Minister, however, would prove to be influential.
+At the 24 April state parliamentary election, the Nazis became the largest party in the Württemberg Landtag with 23 deputies, and Mergenthaler was elected president of that body.
+Following the national Nazi seizure of power in January 1933, Mergenthaler left his post as president of the parliament and was named Justice Minister and Culture Minister in the Württemberg cabinet formed by State President Murr on 15 March 1933.
+However, on 5 May, Hitler elevated Murr to the newly created position of Württemberg Reichsstatthalter (Reich Governor), and Mergenthaler succeeded him as head of the cabinet with the new title of Ministerpräsident, while also retaining the portfolio of Culture Minister.

+Mergenthaler, since 1927, was also a long-serving member in the Party's paramilitary organization, the Sturmabteilung (SA), and he attained the rank of SA-Obergruppenführer in November 1938.
+He always wore his SA uniform at public events.

-Mergenthaler's time as Culture Minister saw the creation of a new college for primary school teachers, the building of schools for gifted elementary students in rural areas and the expansion of vocational training.
+Clearly overshadowed by Murr, who held the highest Party and governmental posts, Mergenthaler nonetheless remained influential in his position as culture minister.
+His tenure in this post saw the creation of a new college for primary school teachers, the building of schools for gifted elementary students in rural areas and the expansion of vocational training.
 These seemingly progressive reforms were accompanied by a strict enforcement of Nazism in school management.
 He ruthlessly pursued teachers and principals who did not follow Nazi ideology, either transferring or removing them from their jobs.
-Young teachers were under particularly massive pressure to join the Nazi party.
+Young teachers were under particularly massive pressure to join the Nazi Party.

-Mergenthaler also led a fierce "ideological struggle" with the church, especially the Evangelical-Lutheran Church in Württemberg and its Bishop, Theophil Wurm.
-For this he specifically used the school as a weapon.
-Mergenthaler intervened in parochial schools and banned teaching of parts of the Bible which he thought contrary to the "moral sense of the Germanic race", cut State contributions to the churches, forbade pastors who had not pledged allegiance to Hitler, and finally in 1939 ordered the introduction of a Nazi-tinged "Intuitive World Curriculum" in place of all religious education.
+Mergenthaler also led a fierce "ideological struggle" with the Church, especially the Evangelical-Lutheran Church in Württemberg and its bishop, Theophil Wurm.
+For this, he specifically used the schools as a weapon.
+Mergenthaler intervened in parochial schools and banned teaching of parts of the Bible that he thought contrary to the "moral sense of the Germanic race", cut State contributions to the churches, forbade pastors who had not pledged allegiance to Hitler and, in 1939, finally ordered the introduction of a Nazi-tinged "Intuitive World Curriculum" in place of all religious education.
 His harsh crackdown created confusion and discord, hurting his cause more than helping it.
 At the local level, his actions led to bitter conflicts between the Church, the Nazi Party and the school bureaucracy which alienated the devout population of Württemberg.
-His most extreme measures were even curtailed by the Gauleiter and the National Nazi government.
+His most extreme measures were even curtailed by Gauleiter Murr and the national Nazi government.